firebase/quickstart-unity/dynamic_links/testapp/readme.md

       into the folder.
       - NOTE: `GoogleService-Info.plist` can be placed anywhere under the `Assets` folder.
-  - Optional: Update the Project Bundle Identifier
+  - Optional: Update the Project Bundle Identifier.
-    - If you did not use `com.google.FirebaseUnityDynamicLinksTestApp.dev` as the iOS bundle ID when creating your app in the Firebase Console then you will need to update the sample's Bundle.
+    - If you did not use `com.google.FirebaseUnityDynamicLinksTestApp.dev` as the Apple bundle ID when creating your app in the Firebase Console, you will need to update the sample's Bundle Identifier.
       - Select the `File > Build Settings` menu option.
-      - Select `iOS` in the `Platform` list.
+      - Select `iOS` in the `Platform` list
       - Click `Player Settings`.
-      - In the `Settings for iOS` panel scroll down to `Bundle Identifier` and update the value to the `iOS bundle ID` you provided when you registered your app with Firebase.
+      - In the `Settings for iOS` panel, scroll down to `Bundle Identifier` and update the value to the `Apple bundle ID` you provided when you registered your app with Firebase.
   - Copy the dynamic links domain URI prefix for your project under the Dynamic Links tab of the [Firebase console](https://firebase.google.com/console/)